marlenebrs/MerAnO/docs/source/tutorial.rst

 * When using the "merge" argument, files are created:

-	* ``info.txt`` containing some information by organization.
+	* ``info.txt`` containing basic information for each organism.
 	* ``merged_sbml.xml`` corresponding to merged files

 * When using the "analyze" argument, files are created:

-	* one png file by chart
+	* one png file per chart
-	* pdf file with all charts and some description
+	* pdf file with all charts and their descriptions